 Some horses are insured for a number of activities.

-“Check whether your horse would have to be incapable of all his uses or just one, as this could affect your ability to claim,” says Jo Hope at NFU Mutual.
+“Check whether your horse would have to be incapable of all his uses or just one, as this could affect your ability to claim,” says a spokesperson from NFU Mutual.

 “Our cover will pay if a horse is incapable of one of his uses, so if you have a mare who events but could be used for breeding, this would still be a valid claim if she couldn’t event.”